Matthew-Franxman/OSProject3/README.md

 Secondly here are the steps that you need to do to make this work:
 1. Make sure you have git installed in your terminal (pretty sure it is but just use the snap command to install if not)
-2. Once you have done that, go to the main page and find the green clone button on the right, then calling 'git clone xxxxxxxxx' where that is the copy and pasted name of the repo
+2. Once you have done that, go to the main page and find the green code button on the right, then calling 'git clone xxxxxxxxx' where that is the copy and pasted name of the repo
 3. When working locally, pull down the master branch, however always work on your own branch.
 This means that you need to start by pulling down master and then creating a new branch off of master.
 NEVER PUSH ANYTHING UP TO MASTER UNLESS YOU GO THROUGH ME AND VICE VERSA.
 IT CAN SERIOUSLY MESS UP OUR REPO.
 4. The command for making your own branch ios in the cheat sheet, however i think its 'git branch -b xxxxxxxx'
 5. To push up to github you will need to run 'git add .' and then 'git commit -m "PUT A MESSAGE IN HERE"'